 Both warning lamps come on in yellow.
+A message appears on the onboard monitor.
 The system is not reset after a tire has been changed, for example.

-Check the tire inflation pressure and reset the system, page 62.
+Check the tire inflation pressure and reset the system, page 76.

 Declaration according to NHTSA/ FMVSS 138 Tire Pressure Monitoring Systems